Jameseluke/trailstop/README.md

-# Trailing Stop Loss Stock Alert App
+# Trailing Stop Loss App

 A Node app built with NEAN stack (NeDB, Express, Angular, NodeJS) Allows a user to track any number of stocks, with alerts being sent to a list of emails upon certain criteria being met.